[EUobserved] Ethiopia: Time to tell the truth, Ambassador

 The level of resources being pumped into the campaign was indicated by Ethiopia's having hired a US-based lobbying firm, Venable, on 1 February for $35,000 (€29,000) a month, according to Venable's declaration at the US justice department.

-In a final touch, Zemene's embassy also invited EUobserver to send a reporter to Ethiopia to see what was happening for ourselves.
+And in a final touch, Zemene's embassy invited EUobserver to send a reporter to Ethiopia to see what was happening for ourselves.

 But if the invitation was made in good faith, then it was undermined by the Ethiopian government's arrest, a few days earlier, of a BBC journalist and two translators working for the AFP news agency and the Financial Times newspaper in Tigray.